la2050/archive/_projects/2015/lifelong-mentoring-for-all.md

    Other partnerships including small businesses and large corporations to serve as mentors.

    No other partners need to receive pieces of the grant award.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- No additional costs: Customization of mentoring portal and additional development included, 3 years of technology maintenance

-   Maintenance costs for the next 3 years are paid up front with the $100,000 so no additional costs additional to incur.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $20,000 for 3 years of technology maintenance supporting servers, code maintenance, and upgrades

-   $70,000 to create a custom mentoring portal for the City of LA

-   $10,000 for part time coordinator to contact local businesses to onboard and create partnerships How do you plan to scale the success of your proposal?: |- Building awareness and partnerships with the following:
+How do you plan to scale the success of your proposal?: |- Building awareness and partnerships with the following: